 No one wants to go through surgery, but if your doctor tells you it’s required, then most likely it’s the best option, right?

 Not always.
-In fact, according to several studies, surgery often creates no better results than physical therapy, and sometimes, can actually result in worse outcomes.
+In fact, according to several studies, surgery often creates no better results than physical therapy and, sometimes, can result in worse outcomes.

-In 2014, scientists reported that there had been an increased number of surgical meniscus repairs performed in the U.S. over a period of 7 years, with a doubling of repairs from 2005 to 2011.
+In 2014, scientists reported that there had been an increased number of surgical meniscus repairs performed in the U.S. during a period of seven years, with a doubling of repairs from 2005 to 2011.
 Similar increases have been reported in other countries, with Denmark reporting a doubling of meniscal procedures between 2000 and 2011, with the largest increases in middle-aged and older patients.

-Meanwhile, there have been more and more studies published questioning the effectiveness of these surgeries.
-The researchers in the Denmark study stated, “This increase [in surgeries] contrasts with the mounting evidence showing no added benefit of arthroscopic partial meniscectomy over non-surgical treatments.”
+Meanwhile, there have been more studies published questioning the effectiveness of these surgeries.
+The researchers in the Denmark study stated, “This increase [in surgeries] contrasts with the mounting evidence showing no added benefit of arthroscopic partial meniscectomy over nonsurgical treatments.”

-Later, in 2013, researchers zeroed in on degenerative meniscal tears, and found again that surgery plus physical therapy worked no better than physical therapy alone.
-Both groups showed clinical improvements at two-year and five-year follow-ups, with no differences found.
-The researchers wrote, “The findings indicate that athroscopic surgery followed by exercise therapy was not superior to the same exercise therapy alone for this type of patients.
+Later, in 2013, researchers zeroed in on degenerative meniscal tears and found again that surgery plus physical therapy worked no better than physical therapy alone.
+Both groups showed clinical improvements at 2-year and 5-year follow-ups with no differences found.
+The researchers wrote, “The findings indicate that arthroscopic surgery followed by exercise therapy was not superior to the same exercise therapy alone for this type of patients.
 Consequently, exercise therapy can be recommended as initial treatment.”

-Several other studies have found similar results—that in the majority of the cases, particularly when dealing with degenerative meniscal tears, surgery works no better than physical therapy alone.
+Several other studies have found similar results — that in the majority of the cases, particularly when dealing with degenerative meniscal tears, surgery works no better than physical therapy alone.
 One study even compared meniscectomy surgery to “sham surgery.”
-Patients either received a real partial meniscectomy, or they simply underwent a procedure in which they received a couple small incisions so that they thought they went through surgery.
+Patients either received a real partial meniscectomy, or they underwent a procedure in which they received a couple of small incisions so that they thought they went through surgery.

-Again, the results were no different between the two groups—both experienced improvements in pain and knee function.
-Further, there were no significant differences between the groups in the number of patients who required subsequent knee surgery.
+Again, the results were no different between the two groups — both experienced improvements in pain and knee function.
+Furthermore, there were no significant differences between the groups in the number of patients who required subsequent knee surgery.